012345/MesosCon/README.md

 -------------------

 #### Let's play with consistency!

+To play with this you'll need more than one node.
+Switch over to the full cluster and come back after you understand consistency levels - https://github.com/mitchell-h/DataStaxDay

 Consistency in Cassandra refers to the number of acknowledgements replica nodes need to send to the coordinator for an operation to be successful while also providing good data (avoiding dirty reads).